Sectors and applications

 Customers

-We accompany customers such as AMS, Tyco, Philips or Osram.
+We accompany customers like ASM, Tyco, Philips or Osram.

 Facts